epam/edp-sonar-operator/README.md

 ## Installation

-In order to install the EDP Sonar Operator, follow the steps below:
+In order to install the KubeRocketCI Sonar Operator, follow the steps below:

 1. To add the Helm EPAMEDP Charts for local client, run "helm repo add":